Digital Detox: A Step-by-Step Guide to Reclaiming Focus

 Current data suggests that the average smartphone user interacts with their device 2,617 times per day.
 For heavy users, this climbs to over 5,400 touches.
 This isn't just a habit; it’s a structural reorganization of your neural pathways that favors shallow processing over critical thinking.

-The Hidden Costs of Modern Connectivity
+Costs of Connectivity

 Most people approach digital overuse as a minor time-management issue, but the reality is more systemic.
 The primary mistake is the "Always-On" fallacy—the belief that immediate responsiveness equals high performance.
 In reality, this behavior signals a lack of priority control and destroys the ability to perform deep, asynchronous work.